Best Cinewhoops in 2024: Top FPV Drones for Indoor and Outdoor Cinematic Shots

 Advantages of a Cinewhoop

-• Safe indoor flying with propeller guards for added protection
+• Safe indoor flying and around people thanks to its propeller guards

 • Smooth and slow flight capabilities, ideal for capturing relaxed cinematic shots